miansij/cyberfolio/README.md

 # cyberfolio
-my works as data scientist
+my works as a junior data scientist